davewhiteley/notes/interviews/README.md

     * Were you involved from the beginning or did you inherit it?
     * How were requirements gathered?
 Was there scope creep?
     * How did you solve the relevant problems?
       * Looking for the "why" of technological choices, more so than the specific techs themselves.
     * Was there Project Management and/or did you self-organize?
     * What, if anything did you learn from that project?
 Any big takeaways?

 ## Specific experience

 * Can you explain ___ technology to a novice?
+    * Continuous Integration
     * Containers

+## Career goals

+* Given unlimited budget and no work constraints, what training would you like to do?

 ---